Octops/agones-discover-openmatch/README.md

 ### Open Match

-The manifests can be found on [deploy/openmatch](deploy/openmatch) folder, the manifests include Prometheus and Grafana.
-The manifests have been downloaded from the official OpenMatch repo.
-The only difference is the number of replicas since HA is not required.
+The manifests to install Open Match can be found on [deploy/openmatch](deploy/openmatch) folder, the manifests also include Prometheus and Grafana.
+They have been downloaded from the official Open Match repo and the only difference is the number of replicas set to 1 for the core components.

-To install all the OpenMatch components run the following command:
+To install all the Open Match components run the following command:
 ```bash
 $ ./deploy/openmatch/deploy.sh
 ```

-You can also check the official OpenMatch installation docs on https://open-match.dev/site/docs/installation/.
+You can also check the official Open Match installation docs on https://open-match.dev/site/docs/installation/.

 ## Development

 Below you can find details about the local setup used for developing and testing this project.
 These are not hard requirements though.

 - Dedicated machine for coding the required matchmaking components and extras
-- Local Kubernetes cluster running Agones and OpenMatch - Dedicated Linux Server
+- Local Kubernetes cluster running Agones and Open Match - Dedicated Linux Server
-- Player simulator, MMF and Director running locally but interacting with OpenMatch services deployed on Kubernetes
+- Player simulator, MMF and Director running locally but interacting with Open Match services deployed on Kubernetes
 - Services exposed via `NodePort` but the same could be achieved using `kubectl port-forward`

 During the development of this project I've exposed some Open Match services using services of type NodePort.
 That eliminates the need of using `port-forward` to communicate with those services running within the cluster.